teusH/MySense/README.pi.md

 ### Pi firmware upgrade
 Most common issue's like stalling of the LAN adapter, issues with USB FTDI adapters and SD card compatibility with Raspberry Pi is an outdated firmware.
-To do a firmware update: `sudo rpi-update` abd Reboot your Raspberry Pi.
+To do a firmware update: `sudo rpi-update` followed by `sudo apt-get upgrade`.
+And `sudo reboot` your Raspberry Pi.
 See also: `https://github.com/Hexxeh/rpi-update`.

 Troubleshooting: